Sreeja0522/SRT_to_parallel_data/README.md

+The repo needs to be cloned inside a folder first.

 In all series_input the srt files for each episode are named as 1.srt , 1.srt and placed inside series_named folders.

 The code recognises the language whether english/telugu by the file content and number in the filename.